Disclosure Barring Service (DBS) checks

-For some courses, including - but not limited to - teaching and social work, applicants are required to complete a compulsory Disclosure Barring Service check (DBS) as a pre-enrolment condition once they have met all their academic conditions.
-All DBS checks are completed online using our service provider, GB Online Disclosures.
+For some courses, including - but not limited to – teaching, nursing, paramedicine and social work, applicants are required to complete a compulsory Disclosure Barring Service (DBS) check as a pre-enrolment condition once they have met all their academic conditions.
+All DBS checks are completed online using our service provider, First Advantage.

 Applicants must complete an online DBS application and a face-to-face identification check before their application can then be passed to the Government's Disclosure and Barring Service.